soukev/pyerr/README.md

 Package providing functional error handling.

 ## Description
-Package provinding functional error handling in 'monadic'-like way.
+Package providing functional error handling in 'monadic'-like way.
 Allows you to create wrapped value from success value or an error, apply functions to wrapped value and unwrap.

 ## Install